andrewpblee/portfolio/src/project-pages/cocktails-part-2.md

 ![Screenshot of the Cocktail Details Page](./cocktailsfrontendpage.png)

 I wanted to keep the design simple, and used css grid to control the layout, which made designing the responsiveness much easier.

+If you'd like to take a look, The Cocktails Compendium can be found [here](https://cocktailscompendium.netlify.app).